uqlibrary/technology-training/R/ggplot2_intro.md

 ### Introducing ggplot2
 Exercise 2 - ggplot2 setup (4 min)

+  * Menu: Top left corner, click the green "plus" symbol, or press the shortcut (for Windows/Linux) Ctrl+Shift+N or (for Mac) Cmd+Shift+N This will open an "Untitle1" file
+  * Go to file "Save" or press (for Windows/Linux) Ctrl+S or (for Mac) Cmd+S This will ask where you cant to save your file and the name of the new file
-  * create a new R file called "ggplot2_intro.R" in the "scripts" folder
+  * Call your file "ggplot2_intro.R" located
+  in the "scripts" folder
   * install and load the package ggplot2
     * install.packages("ggplot2")
-    * While you wait for ggplot2 to be installed, check Rdocumentation.org and type ggplot2
+    * While you wait for ggplot2 to be installed, check Rdocumentation.org and type ggplot2 in the search
     * library(ggplot2)

 Th R package ggplot2 was developed by Hadley Wickham with the objective of creating a grammar of